Selling your shared ownership home

 To help you through selling your shared ownership home, we've provided a guide below.
 For any additional questions, please do not hesitate to contact us.

 Why do I have to sell my shared ownership home through L&Q?

-Your lease states that we have an eight-week nomination period to try and find a buyer for your home.
-This is to help other first time buyers and to honour our agreement with the local authority.
+Your lease states that we have a nomination period to try and find a buyer for your home.
+This is to help other first-time buyers get on to the housing ladder via shared ownership.

 It also helps make sure you're given an efficient and cost-effective service.
-If we find a buyer for your home, you'll be charged an administration fee [PDF, 513 KB].
-This fee is determined by the terms of your Lease and generally is between 1% and 1.25% of the full open market valuation.
+If we find a buyer for your home, you'll be charged an administration fee.
+This fee is determined by the terms of your lease but is generally between 1% and 1.25% of the full open market valuation.

 The first stage of selling involves instructing a surveyor to value your home.
 As stated in your lease you must instruct an independent valuer, qualified through the Royal Institution of Chartered Surveyors (RICS).

-We have a panel of surveyors [PDF, 147 KB] for you to choose from.
+We have a panel of surveyors [PDF, 59 KB] for you to choose from.

-Energy Performance Certificate (EPC)
+Photos, floorplans and the Energy Performance Certificate (EPC)